-, coconut oil provides a completely unadulterated way for your complexion.
-Plus, it smells like someone’s been baking macaroons in the kitchen – a pleasant side benefit, for sure.
+, coconut oil provides an entirely unadulterated way for your complexion.
+Plus, it smells like someone’s been baking macaroons in the kitchen – a pleasant side benefit.

 Why is coconut oil good for your skin?

 at why it works wonders through its composition:

-These fatty acids work as antimicrobial and disinfectant agents, and therefore protect your face from the pollutants of just being outside.
+These fatty acids work as antimicrobial and disinfectant agents, protecting your face from the pollutants of just being outside.

-• Proteins: While coconut oil isn’t a complete protein, it does contain 17 of the 20 amino acids that do.
+While coconut oil isn’t a complete protein, it does contain 17 of the 20 amino acids that do.
 That makes it suitable for keeping skin rejuvenated and healthy.

-These substances prove the case for making coconut oil your ideal choice for cleansing, protection and moisturizing, so now the fun begins.
+These substances prove the case for making coconut oil your ideal choice for cleansing, protection, and moisturizing, so now the fun begins.
 Here’s how you can get all the benefits of using coconut oil

 1.)
 MAKEUP REMOVER

-How often have you used a product to remove the toughest makeup ever, especially the waterproof mascara or eyeliner – only to find it really didn’t do the job?
+How often have you used a product to remove the toughest makeup ever, especially waterproof mascara or eyeliner – only to find it didn’t do the job?
 It didn’t matter if it was inexpensive or pricy, but it likely had ingredients that most chemistry students wouldn’t know about.
-Coconut oil will easily take all of the makeup off your face
+Coconut oil will easily remove all makeup off your face

 2.)
 FACIAL CLEANSER

-Because coconut oil is naturally antibacterial and is also loaded with beneficial proteins, it is one of the best ways to wash your face while keeping it supremely moisturized.
-What’s better than getting out of the shower with skin that feels moisturized; not begging for lotion.
+Because coconut oil is naturally antibacterial and loaded with beneficial proteins, it is one of the best ways to wash your face while keeping it supremely moisturized.
+What’s better than getting out of the shower with moisturized skin, not begging for lotion?
 You can even occasionally treat yourself to an occasional deep facial-type treatment to eliminate toxins that can lead to premature aging and wrinkles.

-How to use it: Pour about a ½ teaspoon of liquid coconut oil and massage it into your skin.
+How to use it: Pour about ½ teaspoon of liquid coconut oil and massage it into your skin.
 If it is in solid form, take about the same amount and emulsify it first.
 Wash with warm water.

 3.)
 SKIN PROTECTOR